BDC Hamburger Icon

 Open row

-Maybe open office spaces have initiated the halcyon days of productivity.
-Or maybe they’re a harbinger of workplace productivity doom.
+Maybe open office spaces have initiated the halcyon days of productivity, or perhaps they’re a harbinger of workplace productivity doom.
 It all depends on whom you ask.

 TipBottom line